Fun Things To Do in Phoenix, Arizona by JetSettingFools.com

 Taking a day trip from Phoenix to Flagstaff is a fun city escape!
 The mountain town is casual and comfortable – especially in the summertime when the Valley is scorching hot.

-Flagstaff itself has a handful of sights – and nearby attractions, like Agassiz Peak, the Wupatki National Monument, Slide Rock State Park and Winslow, Arizona are fun to visit, too.
+Flagstaff itself has a handful of sights – and nearby attractions, like Agassiz Peak, the Wupatki National Monument, Slide Rock State Park and Winslow, Arizona are worth a visit, too.

-Pro Tip: Read more of our top tips for What To See and Do in Flagstaff.
+Pro Tip: Read more in our guide to What To See and Do in Flagstaff.

-Jerome is an old mining town that was once known as the Wickedest Town in the West.
-Today, it’s a fun place to visit – boasting a gold mine, haunted hotel, historic park, boutique shops and a winery.
+An old mining town, Jerome was once known as the Wickedest Town in the West.
+Today, it boasts a haunted hotel, historic park, boutique shops and a winery.

 From Jerome, the Verde Canyon Railroad is just a short jaunt away.
 Passengers can hop aboard for a scenic train journey through the Verde Valley.
 Plan the trip on your own or join a fabulous tour

-#62 Tombstone, Tucson, Saguaro NP and San Xavier Mission
+#62 Tombstone, Saguaro NP and San Xavier Mission

-If you want to check out things to see around Phoenix to the south, then we recommend making a trip down to Tombstone – and combine it with a stop in Tucson to see the San Xavier Mission and Saguaro National Park.
+If you want to check out things to see around Phoenix to the south, then we recommend making a trip down to Tombstone.

-Tucson, which is conveniently on the route between Phoenix and Tombstone, is also a great AZ city to visit.
-That said, the two attractions we most like in the region are the San Xavier Mission, a striking baroque Catholic church that was completed in 1797, and Saguaro National Park, where you can hike among the largest cacti in the country.
+The two attractions we suggest along the way are San Xavier Mission, a striking baroque Catholic church that was completed in 1797, and Saguaro National Park, where you can hike amongst the largest cacti in the US.

-Seeing all of the sights in one day is likely too much – so you will have to pick and choose as you plan your Phoenix day trip.
-Alternatively, let a guide lead the way (and make the drive!) on an organized tour of Tombstone and San Xavier.
+Seeing all this in one day is likely too much – so you will have to pick and choose.
+Alternatively, let a guide lead the way (and make the drive) on an organized tour of Tombstone and San Xavier.

 #63 Southern Arizona Wine Tour

-Another fun southern day trip from Phoenix is into the Sonoita Wine Region for a day of sipping and swirling in the Great Southwest.
+Another fab southern day trip from PHX is into the Sonoita Wine Region for sipping and swirling in the Great Southwest.

 Visitors could easily plan their own trip to multiple wineries, but it’s much more relaxing to hire a driver for the trip